-At 80, Judy Blume Reflects On Feminism, #MeToo And Letting Margaret Grow Up
+At 80, Judy Blume Reflects On Feminism, #MeToo And Keeping Margaret 12

-At 80, Judy Blume Reflects On Feminism, #MeToo And Letting Margaret Grow Up
+At 80, Judy Blume Reflects On Feminism, #MeToo And Keeping Margaret 12

 When author Judy Blume first broached topics like puberty and adolescent sexuality in her writing, it was long before those questions could be asked in a quick Google search.